 Diagrams are the visual representation of the model and provide one or more windows into the model's structure and behavior.
 Learning to work with diagrams is an essential part of modeling with Enterprise Architect.
 We will look at some of the most fundamental aspects of using diagrams to view and build models.

 Open a Diagram

-If you want to view or work with an existing diagram, you can open it by double-clicking on its icon in the Project Browser.
+If you want to view or work with an existing diagram, you can open it by double-clicking on its icon in the Browser window.
 For this short introduction, you should locate the Basic Use Case Model diagram we created earlier and double-click on its icon to open it.
 If it is already open it will be selected and become the focus window.

 Selecting and moving elements

 Now that we have our diagram open, try clicking on elements to select them.
 Once selected you can click and drag to move, right-click to select actions from a context menu, observe or work with an element's properties in the various property windows and/or modify an element's appearance and other visual characteristics.
 Note that you can also click on connecting relationships between elements and likewise edit and view properties, appearance and positioning.